 You Might Also Like

-M.A. is a doting dog mom, writer, corporate communications manager, social media guru and journalist.
+M.A. is a doting dog mom, writer, corporate communications manager, social media guru, comedian and journalist.
 She hopes to become the female Heisenberg of cold brew coffee.